LTaniguti/learn-sociology/docs/tasks/phase-5.0-homepage.md

 ## Verification

+0. Item 0: panel 99ch content at default on both hosts, ≈250px three-across cards at the cap, thresholds unmoved, steps scale (expect 742.5 / 816.75 / 891px panel content across A−/A/A+), 390 unchanged.
 1. All three themes, all of: 390, 768, 1024, 1440 — geometry evidence per the standing substitution rule where screenshots fail; no horizontal overflow anywhere.
 2. Hero snapshot: identical SVG output across two consecutive builds (diff the emitted markup — the determinism gate); node dots match the tree's paradigm mapping on spot-checked slugs; panel navigates to `/network` by click and by keyboard; focus ring visible.
 3. All three live cards navigate correctly (click + keyboard); the Sociologists card is skipped by tab order and announces nothing interactive.